ayushc121/kalmanFilter/README.md

 ## Results

+### Position Tracking

-**Position accuracy:** At rest for over 30 seconds, the Kalman filter holds position within **~1 meter** of the true location.
-This is achieved through a combination of:
+When stationary, the Kalman estimate converges to within **~1 meter** of the starting position.

-- Careful process noise tuning (`σ_a = 0.05 m/s²`) so the filter neither over- nor under-trusts the IMU.
-- Live accelerometer bias estimation in the Kalman state, which the GPS updates continuously correct.
-- Gyroscope bias removed at startup before it can accumulate into orientation error.
-- GPS Kalman updates gated on fix quality (HDOP < 2.0).
-- ZUPT applied during stationary periods to prevent velocity error from building.
+**What the filter can and cannot track dynamically** is ultimately bounded by the noise floor of the sensors:

+- A 0.5 m hand movement happens in under a second — far too fast and small for GPS (12 m scatter) to register, and too small for IMU data to resolve cleanly above its noise floor.
+- The minimum displacement that GPS can meaningfully detect is roughly **5–10 meters**.
+- Movements at **10–50 m scale and above**, particularly at speeds above ~2 m/s where GPS course bearing becomes reliable for yaw correction, are where the full pipeline works as intended.

+In practice, this system is better used as a position tracker at high speeds rather than for precision.
+The IMU's primary contribution to position is bridging the 250 ms gaps between GPS ticks with physically plausible motion, and preventing the position estimate from jumping erratically between noisy fixes.
+It also allows the filter to hold a reasonable position estimate for a few seconds if GPS signal is briefly lost — though IMU-only dead reckoning degrades quickly beyond that.

+This is a hardware limitation, not a filter design limitation.
+The same Kalman architecture running on RTK GPS (which achieves 1–2 cm horizontal accuracy) would produce dramatically tighter dynamic tracking.
+On consumer GPS at this noise floor, the filter is doing what it can with the measurements available.

+This said, the system is genuinely useful for:

+- **Smooth trajectory logging** during walking, cycling, or driving — the IMU eliminates the jagged connect-the-dots appearance of raw GPS traces.
+- **Attitude and tilt monitoring** — pitch and roll from the Madgwick filter are solid and useful independent of the position pipeline.
+- **Short-gap dead reckoning** — maintaining a reasonable estimate across brief GPS outages (bridge underpasses, momentary obstructions).
+- **Motion detection and classification** — distinguishing stationary vs. moving, detecting turns, estimating heading during vehicle-speed travel.

+### Orientation Tracking

-**Orientation tracking:** The Madgwick filter is responsive and accurate in pitch and roll with no observable drift.
+The Madgwick filter is responsive and accurate in pitch and roll with no observable drift.
 Yaw is the expected weak axis — without a magnetometer, the only yaw reference is integrated gyro rate (which drifts) and GPS course bearing (which is only valid above 2 m/s).
 At rest or low speed, slow yaw drift is present until meaningful GPS movement provides a correction.
 This is an inherent limitation of accelerometer+gyro-only AHRS.

 ---